morganross/Kexow-Install/README.md

 treat server_script and 5 monmiter log file seperatly from install scripts. they should be thier own?

 ###TODO
-combine or chain functons
-make main menu log to file in addition to shell git pydio
+use main menu to ask ser to generate a config file that contains all the preseeds combine or chain functons make main menu log to file in addition to shell git pydio